-A Southern gentleman once told me that God’s greatest gifts are beautiful women, smooth whiskey, and two-year-old turkeys.
+A Southern gentleman once told me that God’s greatest gifts are fine shotguns, smooth whiskey, and two-year-old turkeys.
 I agree, though I’m not sure he got the order right.

-Long on beards and hormones and short on brains, the turkey world’s version of 16-year-old boys are responsible for most of our spring hunting success.
+Long on beards and hormones and short on brains, the turkey world’s version of 19-year-old boys are responsible for most of our spring hunting success.
 In good years, two-year-old toms may make up 60 percent of the spring harvest.
-In tough years, knowing how to find and work the rare two-year-old can salvage your season.
+In tough years, knowing how to find and work a two-year-old can salvage your season.

 Overflowing with desire, but generally denied hens by older toms, many two-year-olds gobble and strut just because they can, and often come to calls with a show worthy of a Super Bowl halftime.